 Eve grinned.
 "A bigger audience is a good thing!
 That means you're becoming a star, sugar.
 Don't sweat the bigger crowds, just focus on the music like you've been doing.
 You're one hell of a singer and they're just here to hear that beautiful voice of yours."

 Amanda forced a smile and Eve clapped a reassuring hand on the shoulder.

 She didn't have a choice.
 It was either get up and face the crowds and possibly him, or lose her job.

-"Y-yeah."
-Amanda rose from the vanity and made her way out onto the stage.
+With one last nod to Eve, Amanda rose from the vanity and made her way out onto the stage.
 She was greeted with excited cheers and that actually made her smile; at least right now, in this moment, she had her crowd of regulars rooting for her.
-The new folks in the club watched her curiously, probably waiting to see for themselves just how amazing this new singer was.
+The new folks in the club watched her curiously, probably waiting to see for themselves just how good this new singer was.

 The band handed her a mic and she nodded her thanks.
 They readied their instruments and Amanda took her place at the center of the stage.
 The song started up and she internally groaned at the song choice; she loved this song, but it was too powerful for her frayed nerves.
 Amanda forced herself to look out over the crowd and she was met with nothing but admiration, something that helped soothe her nerves a smidgen.
-Just before her cue came, she locked eyes with a familiar pair of blue eyes belonging to a handsome blonde sitting in the back with other gray-faced people.
-Ray's gaze remained on her, occasionally sweeping over the full length of her figure before returning to her face.
-Something in those blue eyes sparked a fire within her.
+Just before her cue came, she locked eyes with a familiar ice-blue gaze belonging to a handsome blonde sitting in the back with other gray-faced people.
+Ray's eyes remained on her, occasionally sweeping over the full length of her figure before returning to her face.
+Something about his stare sparked a fire within her.

 Ray Thurston may have showed up here and she might have a past with him, but dammit, this was her scene.
 Amanda had one hell of a singing voice and she was beautiful, and she was damned if she let some past experience have power over her.
 She'd beaten him once and she could do it again.